eestifan/INST326-Final-Project-7/README.md

 Contains the `Deck` class used to create, shuffle, deal, and reset cards for the Blackjack game.

 ### place_bet.py
-Contains the `place_bet()` function, which handles betting, chip tracking, and determining chip payouts after each round.
+Contains the `place_bet()` function, which handles all betting, chip tracking, and determining chip payouts after each round.

 ---
 ## How to Run the Program